-On April 15, 2016, Sonoma County Water Agency (SCWA) filed Temporary Urgency Change Petitions (TUCPs) with the State Water Resources Control Board (State Water Board), Division of Water Rights (Division) requesting approval of changes to the subject permits pursuant to Water Code section 1435.
-The TUCPs request modification to State Water Board Decision 1610 (D1610) Russian River minimum instream flow requirements due to operational constraints placed on SCWA pursuant to the September 24, 2008, National Marine Fisheries Service (NMFS) Biological Opinion for Water Supply, Flood Control Operations, and Channel Maintenance conducted by the U.S. Army Corps of Engineers (Corps), SCWA, and the Mendocino County Russian River Flood Control and Water Conservation Improvement District in the Russian River watershed (Biological Opinion).
-The requested changes to D1610 minimum instream flows are as follows:
+On April 24, 2019, Sonoma County Water Agency (SCWA) filed Temporary Urgency Change Petitions (TUCPs) with the State Water Resources Control Board (State Water Board), Division of Water Rights (Division) requesting approval of changes to the subject permits pursuant to Water Code section 1435.
+The TUCPs request modification to State Water Board Decision 1610 (D1610).
+Specifically, SCWA requests modifications to Russian River minimum instream flow requirements due to operational constraints placed on SCWA pursuant to the September 24, 2008, National Marine Fisheries Service (NMFS) Biological Opinion for Water Supply, Flood Control Operations, and Channel Maintenance (Biological Opinion) conducted by the U.S. Army Corps of Engineers (Corps), SCWA, and the Mendocino County Russian River Flood Control and Water Conservation Improvement District in the Russian River watershed.
+The requested changes to D1610 minimum instream flows are as follows:1

-- From May 1 through October 27, 2016, reduce instream flow requirements for the upper Russian River2 from 185 cubic feet per second (cfs) to 125 cfs. - From May 1 through October 27, 2016, reduce instream flow requirements for the lower Russian River3 from 125 cfs to 70 cfs.
+- From May 1 through October 15, 2019, reduce instream flow requirements for the upper Russian River2 from 185 cubic feet per second (cfs) to 125 cfs. - From May 1 through October 15, 2019, reduce instream flow requirements for the lower Russian River3 from 125 cfs to 70 cfs.

-The minimum instream flow requirement for the upper Russian River will be implemented as a 5-day running average of average daily stream flow measurements, with the stipulation that instantaneous stream flows on the upper Russian River will be no less than 110 cfs and on the lower Russian River no less than 60 cfs.
+SCWA also requested that the minimum instream flow requirement for the Russian River be implemented as a 5-day running average of average daily stream flow measurements, with the stipulation that instantaneous stream flows will be no less than 110 cfs on the upper Russian River and no less than 60 cfs on the lower Russian River.